lucidrains/magvit2-pytorch/README.md

     - [ ] implement the blurpool for antialiasing in discriminator
     - [ ] LFQ should be able to pass loss breakdown (commitment and entropy), and forwarded to the return of the tokenizer
     - [ ] add trainer and manage discriminator training
+    - [ ] completely generalize to multiple discriminators at different time scales (taking inspiration of multi-resolution discriminators from soundstream)

 - [ ] MaskGit